 Sir Henry Thompson

-Surgeon and polymath Sir Henry Thompson was born in 1820, the son of a tallow chandler (the parents had a shop on the site of the former Potters showroom on Market Hill, just up from the alleyway leading to the Co-op store).
+Surgeon and polymath Sir Henry Thompson was born in 1820, the son of a tallow chandler.
+His parents had a shop on Market Hill, next to the alleyway leading to the Co-op store (there is a blue plaque on the wall).
 The Thompsons were keen Baptists and frowned on their son’s wish to go into a profession.
 Henry Thompson left Framlingham in about 1840 and became apprenticed to a doctor in Croydon, Surrey.

 After a few months he went to study at University College, London, from which he graduated brilliantly in chemistry, anatomy and surgery.
 He became an authority on anything to do with the bowels and wrote a number of treatises on the subject.
 In 1863 he was operating on King Leopold of the Belgians, then on Napoleon III of France.
 He became a surgeon to Queen Victoria for which he was knighted.
 He was also a surgeon to the future Queen Alexandra, wife of Edward VII.